 If structured and monitored correctly, a large deductible program can give a company greater control, reduced long-term total cost and a significant competitive market advantage over its competitors.
 However, they must take a calculated risk that their loss control and claims management efforts will meet or exceed their historical loss experience and outperform similar companies in their industry.
 The expectation is that the insurance premium saved by choosing a higher deductible will exceed the claims cost in a given year.

-Risk Innovations, a Jencap company, specializes in Workers’ Compensation and has underwriting experts with careers worth of experience with large deductible plans.
+Jencap specializes in Workers’ Compensation and has underwriting experts with careers worth of experience with large deductible plans.
 So much risk is on the line for companies that elect these plans – and it is imperative that their operation be fully vetted and analyzed by a Workers’ Compensation expert.
 If you are uncertain if this plan is right for your commercial client, call us.
 We know what to do!